mmistakes/so-simple-theme/events/stancon2018/index.md

 By day 2 you will have gotten to know your fellow attendees so some social adventure is called for.
 This activity has proved wildly successful at DARPA conferences and they invented the internet so it can't be all bad.
 Participants taste wines without knowing what they are.
-The wines are individually evaluated along many possible dimensions before ultimately being revealed:

-- Gues the grape variety, country of origin and vintage for the adventurous.
-- What would you pay for another bottle of the wine?
-- What human traits does the wine have?
-Masculine/feminine?
-- What famous person does the wine resemble?
-- What person at the conference does the wine resemble?

 # [Code of Conduct](#code-of-conduct)